mikkoim/taxonomist/README.md

 Features:
 - Image classification and regression with state-of-the-art Deep Learning models from the [PyTorch Image Models (`timm`)](https://timm.fast.ai/) library.
-- Easy to modify.
-Operates around simple python scripts and `.csv`-files without complicated modules
+- Transparent and easy to modify.
+Operates around simple python scripts and `.csv`-files without opaque modules and functions with side-effects.
-- Opinionated folder structure designed for scientific, reproducible experiments
+- Opinionated folder structure designed for scientific, reproducible experiments.
-- Easy result comparisons between experiments
+- Easy result comparisons between experiments and across datasets.
 - Produces results in commonly used `.csv` format that can be further analyzed with other tools
-- Implements best practices for classifier evaluation
+- Implements best practices for classifier evaluation, such as bootstrap confidence intervals and cross-validation.

-In essence, Taxonomist is a framework around [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) which itself is a framework for the PyTorch deep learning library.
+In essence, Taxonomist is a framework around [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), providing an opinionated project structure for scientific experiments using supervised learning on hierarchical data.
 # Installation

 Clone the repository